SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.35.md

 Possible values: true or false

-#### Installation Package Manifest Schema: setAsDefault attribute replaced by SetAsDefault ele­ment \[ID_31603\]
+#### Installation Package Manifest Schema: setAsDefault attribute replaced by SetAsDefault element \[ID_31603\]

-​The Manifest.Content.Visios.Visio.Version@setAsDefault attribute has now been replaced by the SetAsDefault element.
+The Manifest.Content.Visios.Visio.Version@setAsDefault attribute has now been replaced by the SetAsDefault element.

 Also, in the VersionHistory, it is now allowed to set the ID of the CU part to 0.